Search Our Site

 The dogs are trained to only bite the wooly part of a sheep's body.
 They get strong corrections for biting legs or heads and for shaking their head when they bite.
 I just finished producing a training video with Karl Fuller in Germany.
 Karl has won the HGH National competition 7 times.
 In all the time I spent in the fields with Karl and his dog's, I never saw a dog seriously hurt a sheep.

-In 1985 I made a mistake when I included a statement in my documentary video on the HGH Nationals in Germany.
+In 1985, I made a mistake when I included a statement in my documentary video on the HGH Nationals in Germany.
 I had been told (I now believe by a drunken shepherd) that a good dog would kill at least one sheep every year.
 This has turned out to be totally wrong and misleading.
 I regret the statement because I have heard it repeated again and again over the years.
 It simply was not true.

 I have spent a considerable amount of time with Karl Fuller.
-Karl is a full time shepherd who works 800 sheep every day with 2 or 3 German Shepherds.
+Karl is a full-time shepherd who works 800 sheep every day with 2 or 3 German Shepherds.
 His dogs are excellent grippers.
 I never saw his dogs bite a lamb.
-Time and time again I would see several lambs and one or two adults cross a boundary, Karl's dogs would move these individuals back into the flock and selectively grip an adult while ignoring a lamb that was further out in the wrong field.
+Time and time again, I would see several lambs and one or two adults cross a boundary.
+Karl's dogs would move these individuals back into the flock and selectively grip an adult while ignoring a lamb that was further out in the wrong field.
 I found this very interesting.
-When I asked Karl about it he said that this was a genetic instinct.
+When I asked Karl about it, he said that this was a genetic instinct.

 Karl and I discussed this fear of gripping that some people in the states have.
 Karl said that if the preliminary training is done properly there will be less gripping but to try and eliminate it would result in the failure of the program.
-As I have watched dog's progress through training it has turned out to be true.
+As I have watched dog's progress through training, it has turned out to be true.

 The AKC is going to begin sanctioning trials this fall on the Tending Style.
-I hope they don't make a mistake and discourage the gripping to the point that they loose the essence of what this work is designed to do.
+I hope they don't make a mistake and discourage the gripping to the point that they lose the essence of what this work is designed to do.